 - Decreasing the product’s time to market; and

-- Decreasing the overall cost of your product development activities (highlighting my point 4 below).
+- Decreasing the overall cost of your product development activities (highlighting my point 4 above).

 - Design Controls result in a comprehensive set of documentation and records that you will need when applying any certification, market approval, or other regulatory status for your product, and –